 A potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which AFT is negotiating a transaction or arrangement.

 A financial interest is not necessarily a conflict of interest.
-Under Article III below, a person who has a financial interest may have a conflict of interest only if the AFT Executive Council decides that a conflict of interest exists.
+Under Article III below, a person who has a financial interest may have a conflict of interest only if the AFT Executive Council or AFT Committee decides that a conflict of interest exists.

 Article III: Procedures